iedlaV2/RoSniffer/README.md

-## Roblox-server-search
+### Roblox-server-search

-Application to search for roblox servers in most regions.
+Application to find roblox servers in most regions.
 (Not every country has Roblox servers.)

-Uses Geolite Database for IP sorting.
+Uses Geolite Database for IP identification.

 Files & Cookie stored in C:\ServerFinder